reconhub/learn/content/post/practical-stegen.md

 Univariate tests
 ----------------

 Methods for testing the association between two variables can be broken down in 3 types, depending on which types these variables are:

-1.  **2 quantitative variables**: Pearson's correlation coefficient (\(r\)) and similar methods
+1.  **2 quantitative variables**: Pearson’s correlation coefficient (*r*) and similar methods
-2.  **1 quantitative, 1 categorical**: ANOVA types of approaches; particular case with 2 groups: Student's\(t\)-test
+2.  **1 quantitative, 1 categorical**: ANOVA types of approaches;
+    particular case with 2 groups: Student’s*t*-test
-3.  **2 categorical variables**: Chi-squared test on the 2x2 table (a.k.a. *contingency* table) and similar methods (e.g. Fisher's exact test)
+3.  **2 categorical variables**: Chi-squared test on the 2x2 table (a.k.a. *contingency* table) and similar methods (e.g. Fisher’s exact test)

 We can use these approaches to test if the disease is linked to any of the other recorded variables.
 As illness itself is a categorical variable, only approaches of type 2 and 3 will be illustrated here.

 ### Is illness linked to age?

 We can use the function `t.test` to test if the average age is different across illness status.
-As this test assumes that the two categories exhibit similar variation, we first ensure that the variances are comparable using Bartlett's test.
+As this test assumes that the two categories exhibit similar variation, we first ensure that the variances are comparable using Bartlett’s test.
 The syntax`variable ~ group` is used to indicate the variable of interest (left hand-side), and the group (right hand-side):

 ``` r
 bartlett.test(stegen$age ~ stegen$ill)